Search This Blog

 Did I forget to mention a small basement workshop?...Sorry.

-There are downloadable documents on the website, wequilt.org, that provides information regarding 2021, address, emails, etc. The longarm preparation document is there as well.
+There are downloadable documents on the website, wequilt.org, that provides information regarding current processes, available services, address, emails, etc. The longarm preparation document is there as well.
 There is conservative breakdown of the cost of a quilt to help you develop pricing if you want to sell a quilt or are just curious.

-May 2021 be one of your best years yet, stay safe, healthy and...
+May this coming year be one of your best years yet, stay safe, healthy and...

 Quilt till you wilt...we do.